The Ultimate Travel Guide to Fes

 Photograph the Chouara Tannery

-Fes is home to the oldest leather tanning site on earth and marvelling at the colourful pits of the Chouara Tannery is one of the best things to do in Fes.
+Fes is home to the oldest leather tanning site on earth and witnessing the colourful pits of the Chouara Tannery is one of the best things to do in Fes.
 Watch as leatherworkers ply their ancient trade amid a sprawling complex of houses and shops, many of which are now filled with leather products crafted nearby.

-While visiting the tannery is a “must”, be warned that the pungent aroma of dyeing vats is intense, so come prepared with a scarf to cover your nose or mint leaves to inhale.
 Witnessing the time-honoured techniques (unchanged for centuries) of these artisans is fascinating.
 So too is the treasure trove of quality leather goods available to take home as souvenirs.

 Admire the Medersa Bou Inania